 Kortid pressed against Gureev's warm chest at his back.
-He clenched his teeth.

-Kortid nodded, a shaky shiver of his head.
+He clenched his teeth and nodded, a shaky jerk of his head.

 Verlem did not move.
-He kept motionless, his eyes on Kortid's face.
-Kortid cleared his throat, a rough, croaky sound.
-His voice was still raw, rasping, when he spoke.
+He stayed where he was, his eyes on Kortid's face.

+Kortid cleared his throat with a rough, croaky sound.
+His voice was still raw when he spoke.
 "Yes."
 He cleared his throat again.
 "If you make sure you do not hurt me.
 Not harm me in any way.
 Then yes.
 Drink of my blood.
 Just a little."
 His body shivered involuntarily, and Kortid gave a choked sound, a drowned, aborted laugh trying to come out.
 Kortid shook his head and took a deep breath.
 He looked into Verlem's eyes, holding his gaze.
 "Yes," he said firmly.
 "Please do."

-Verlem lowered his face to touch his lips against the hollow of the elbow before him.
-He breathed over the soft, delicate skin.
-Then he moved quickly, imperceptibly, and through two tiny cuts of precision the dark, warm stream of life pulsed out into his mouth.
+Verlem bowed down low.
+He breathed over the soft, delicate skin before him.
+Then he moved quickly, imperceptibly, and through two precise cuts the stream of life pulsed out warm and strong.

 Kortid leaned back against Gureev and the pine, his hand still lying loosely in Verlem's lap.
-His eyes were out in the forest, unfocused, dreamy.
+His eyes were out in the forest, unfocused and dreamy.

 "There never was a demon."
-Kortid's voice drifted out among the trees.
-"There never was a demon."
-Kortid turned slightly toward Verlem.
+Kortid's voice drifted among the trees.
+He turned slightly toward Verlem.
 "It has always been you.
 And you never were a danger."
-He touched the soft, tender skin of his inner arm, his elbow.
+He ran a finger over two tiny red dots on his arm.
 "You do drink blood.
 And this is what it looks like."
-He ran a finger over two tiny red dots on his skin.
-"These are the wounds you cut."
 He looked up.
 "There is no harm in this at all."

-Kortid's gaze drifted out into the forest again, into the shadows creeping up from all sides.
+Kortid's gaze wandered out into the forest again, into the shadows creeping up from all sides.
 "There never was a need to fear any of this.
 The shadows have always been harmless."
-He shifted, pushing back slightly against Gureev behind him.
+He shifted, pushing back slightly against Gureev.
 "We could always have walked home alone from the tavern.
 We could always have gone into the woods at night."
 He took a deep breath.
-"There never was a demon.
-There never was a danger."
+"There never was a danger."
 He leaned his head back and closed his eyes.
 Then a crooked smile stole onto his lips.
-"And the best part of it is: There is no danger still."
-He opened his eyes and looked out into the growing darkness before him.
+"And the best part is: There is still no danger."
+He opened his eyes and looked out into the growing darkness around him.
 The outlines of trunks and branches stood before his eyes in inky blackness, the ferns between them waving slightly, in the uncertain patterns of faces of the night.
 Some unseen animal rustled in the undergrowth.
-In between the crowns of trees, a tiny piece of sky could be seen, here and there, and in it, a first star.
+In between the crowns of trees, a tiny piece of sky could be seen, and in it, a first star.

 "That is the bit I have truly come here to realize."
 Kortid's voice floated out into that forest of night.
-"There is no demon here waiting for me now.
-No danger.
+"There is no demon here waiting for me.
 I am safe.
 I can go and meet the shadows, anywhere, and they will be companions to me, not enemies."

-A slim sickle of silver was drifting through the hazy blues of a brightening sky.
-In the subtle gleam of dawn, the dried rose petals in Amalai's craft room looked pale, almost ethereal.
-Amalai carefully pushed them over to one side and laid down the sheet of paper Gureev had given her.
+A slim sickle of silver drifted in the hazy blue of a brightening sky.
+In the subtle gleam of dawn, the dried petals in Amalai's craft room looked pale, almost ethereal.
+Amalai carefully pushed them aside to put down the sheet of paper Gureev had given her.
 His schedule for the next three days.
 When and where he would be standing guard.

 Gureev looked down at the ground.
-"Only one more night.
+"Only two more nights.
 Then the demon will appear."
 He hesitated.
-His voice was brittle.
 "What if a shinn gets drawn in?
 What if the demon turns real?
 What shall I do then?"

-Vials shone on the wooden shelves, blinking their magic eyes of sunset red or murky brown at Gureev.
+Vials shone on the wooden shelves, blinking their magic eyes of amber or green at Gureev.